-No doubt you and your organization know how to get donations from individual supporters, but do you also know how to get donations from bigger entities such as small companies all the way to big multinationals.
+No doubt you and your organisation know how to get donations from individual supporters, but do you also know how to get corporate donations from small companies all the way to big multinationals?
 It’s very popular for companies to initiate corporate donations to charities throughout the year as corporate social responsibility.
 So let’s find out if your non-profit organisation has already benefitted from the many forms of corporate fundraising.

 Table of Contents